qianyuchen03/qianyuchen03/README.md

 - 👋 Hi, I’m @qianyuchen03,
 just started using Github!
 - I'm interested in pretty much everything right now.
-- Definitely want to look more into web development!
+- Definitely want to look more into software engineering/development!
 - Learning the basics.

 <!---